rcclemente/dotfiles/README.md

 - go to Preferences > Keys in iTerm2
 - click the plus button at the bottom to new Global Shortcut Keys for each mapping
 - Enter the keyboard shortcuts you'd like to use, such as control+h and so on
-- Set the Action to Send Escape Sequence and set the Esc+ field to one of the following for each arrow key:

-      Up: [A
-      Down: [B
-      Right: [C
-      Left: [D

 git clone https://github.com/dracula/iterm.git
 Install manually